Differences between Oracle 11g and Oracle 12c

 - The new security features of Oracle 11g takes care of data masking, case-sensitive passwords, Tablespace Encryption, etc.

-- The Oracle Exadata Simulator, when used in Oracle Database 11g Release 2 EE databases, predicts the ways in which statements will react in the Oracle Exadata Database Machine while using the SQL Performance Analyzer, etc.
+- The Oracle Exadata Simulator, when used in Oracle Database 11g Release 2 EE databases, predicts how statements will react in the Oracle Exadata Database Machine while using the SQL Performance Analyzer, etc.

 - With the SQL Plan Management new feature in Oracle 11g, DBAs and developers may pick up the right plan every time.
 The incorporation of bind variables ensures new execution plans that serve to be less cumbersome for use by DBAs.